Northrop YB-49

 The Northrop YB-49 was an American prototype jet-powered heavy bomber developed by Northrop Corporation shortly after World War II for service with the United States Air Force.
 The YB-49 featured a flying wing design and was a turbojet-powered development of the earlier, piston-engined Northrop XB-35 and YB-35.
-The two YB-49s actually built were both converted YB-35 test aircraft.
+The two YB-49s built were both converted YB-35 test aircraft.

 The YB-49 never entered production, being passed over in favor of the more conventional Convair B-36 piston-driven design.
-Design work performed in the development of the YB-35 and YB-49 nonetheless proved to be valuable to Northrop decades later in the eventual development of the B-2 stealth bomber, which entered service in the early 1990s.
+Design work performed during the development of the YB-35 and YB-49 nonetheless proved invaluable to Northrop decades later when the company was tasked with developing the B-2 stealth bomber, which entered service in the early 1990s.